Esri/storymap-cascade/README.md

 ## Customize the look and feel

 Cascade doesn't yet offer a configuration experience to customize the application colors.
 Most of the look and feel customization can be done using the [regular Application Download](http://links.esri.com/storymaps/cascade_template_zip) and including the css/html overrides directly into `index.html`.
+A `style` tag is already present for you in `index.html` (search for `/* CUSTOM CSS RULES */`).

 As the application Javascript and CSS are minified, **we don't recommend that you directely edit those files** (e.g. `viewer-min.css`, `viewer-min.js`, ...).
 In addition to being hard to edit, this will make application update complex for you.